dan1229/django_dans_notifications/README.md

 ### Available Settings

+- `TEAM_NAME` - Default team name to use for emails, can be added to message context manually as well still.
 - `IN_TEST` - Whether running in tests or not.
 Used to determine whether to actually send email.